Success of the El Cerrito Open Space Campaign is due to our donors

 Our hike leaders through the Madera Open Space: Tom Gehling, Maryanne Pomegranate, Jenny Hammer, Dave Weinstein.
 Many donors were inspired by these hikes.

-We would also like to thank the National Park Service and NPS representative Stephen Bowes for helping develop our map to all of El Cerrito’s trails.
+We would also like to thanks the National Park Service and NPS representative Stephen Bowes for helping develop our map to all of El Cerrito’s trails.

 Vickie Nolan who organized auction items and food at the Music for Madera Festival, with Donna Houser.
 Susan Johnson, George Gager, Mary Barkey, Dan Smith, and many other Music for Madera volunteers!